 "Thank you," said Sora, with a kind smile.

 "I wanna hold it!" said Sora, as giddy as a child with a new toy.
-Kairi warned him to be careful with it before she handed it over, and he nodded eagerly.
+Kairi warned him to be careful before she handed it over, and he nodded eagerly.

 Once in his hands, however, it began to glow, a faint, golden light that exactly matched the one surrounding Xion.
 Kairi made a noise of surprise, and everyone's eyes widened.
 The fireflies around them whizzed about in a flurry.
-Sora looked down at the dagger with a strange expression of sudden comprehension.
+Sora looked down at the dagger with bewilderment.
 It certainly looked more like a magic dagger now.

 "What's happening?" asked Roxas, alarmed.
 "Why does it glow when he holds it?"

-Xion smiled and stepped toward Sora, her non-physical feet soundless on the grass.
+Xion smiled and stepped toward Sora, her ghostly feet soundless on the grass.
 She reached a hand out to touch his cheek.

 "I thought so," she said.
 "The fireflies don't respond like that to just anyone.
 And now my dagger is greeting you, too.
 You're like me, aren't you?
 Pure of heart."

 Sora looked up, surprised.
 "Am I?
-I didn't know," he said mildly.
+I didn't know."

 "Definitely.
 I can feel it, your warm light.
 So does the dagger.
 Sometimes people are just born pure of heart, an anomaly of goodness.
 You can't help it, and you can't change it.
 It's who you are."